cmmorrow/build-magic/docs/user_guide/runners/local_usage.md

 ## Running Shell Commands

-The *local* Command Runner invokes the default shell to execute commands, allowing the use of redirection and piping.
+The *local* Command Runner invokes the default shell to execute commands, allowing the use of redirection and piping on a Posix-like OS.

 === "Command-line"